 Why is it permissionless?
 Well, in order to obtain credit from your bank – or to even obtain a bank account in the first place – you need to produce certain documents and pass a background check to determine your creditworthiness.

 With Defi, no one cares who you are, where you are, or how rich you are.
 If you have an internet-connected device and a basic knowledge of how crypto works, you can interact with Defi and use it to manage your money and grow your wealth,

 A blockchain on its own can’t recreate traditional financial services; it’s merely the engine that powers Defi.
-To make it drive, there needs to be wheels and a chassis attached, which comes in the form of decentralised applications (dApps) that make it easy to interact with the underlying blockchain, and use it to manage your money.
+To make it drive, there needs to be wheels and a chassis attached, which is where DEFI comes in, using decentralised applications (dApps) that make it easy to interact with the underlying blockchain, and enable you to manage and grow your cryptocurrency .